-Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Non-attendance is managed in state schools in line with the Department of Education procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism

 Parents are called on the morning of the first day of unexpected absence to inform them of their child's absence, to give parents the opportunity to explain and also for the school to offer support to assist student attendance.

-Attendance Data is monitored weekly, announced to students, included in the school newsletter and prominently displayed around the school.
+Haden SS uses RollMarker to record attendance.
+Parents of students who are absent without notification were automatically sent a text message alerting them to the absence.
+Attendance Data is monitored weekly, announced to students, included in the school newsletter on the notice board and prominently displayed within the school.
 Students are regularly rewarded for excellent attendance on parade and any student achieving 100% attendance over the entire year is given recognition and an award.